cirosantilli/db/mysql.md

 because `1` was the last value.

 It is likely that you will only want to do this kind of operation if you are sure that there is only a single `SELECT` output row, either because of a `WHERE unique_col = val` or `LIMIT 1`.
 #functions and operators

-Be aware that the presence of `NULL` can create many exceptions on the expected behaviour of functions.
+Be aware that the presence of `NULL` can create many exceptions on the expected behavior of functions.

 ##arithmetic operators